iliayatsenko/github.io/source/_posts/ios-app-with-local-api-https-en.md

 ```
 Now your proxy server is listening on port 8080, and you can see all the request coming through it on http://127.0.0.1:8081.

-### Install Mitmproxy CA certificate on mobile device.
+# Install Mitmproxy CA certificate on mobile device.
 Now we need to say our iPhone to trust the SSL certificate used by proxy server.
-Firstly we need to install it, as described in [previous post](android-emulator-with-local-api-https-en.md#1-install-mitmproxys-ca-certificate-on-your-device).
+Firstly we need to install it, as described in {% post_link android-emulator-with-local-api-https-en 'previous post' %}.
 On iPhone we need manually change the trust setting for installed certificate: go to the Settings, find "Certificate Trust Settings", and toggle "Enable full trust for root certificates" checkbox near "mitmproxy".

 ### Test
 Open you application on mobile device, or any site in browser.
 You will need all the HTTP(S) requests made from iPhone in mitmweb panel on the laptop.